vilhess/ADControl/README.md

 ## **Overview**

 This repository provides code implementations for AnoControl applied to anomaly detection problems.
-Current implementations include the **MNIST dataset** and **[Surface Crack Detection dataset](https://www.kaggle.com/datasets/arunrk7/surface-crack-detection)**
+Current implementations include the **MNIST dataset**.

 ---